WebFiori/docs/adr/0045-ai-rag-provider-interface.md

 - `AgentMemory` works with GCP, AWS, Azure, or local store transparently
 - New RAG providers (Pinecone, Weaviate, etc.) follow one clear pattern
 - `RetrievalTool` and `AgentMemory` have a single injection point
+- Auth logic is reusable across all providers needing Google/AWS credentials
+- No interface proliferation — one contract to learn and implement

 **Harder:**
 - `ingest()` semantics differ between providers (local = embed+store, managed = upload document)
-- Some managed services don't support programmatic ingestion via the same API
+- Some managed services don't support programmatic ingestion (Bedrock KB throws `UnsupportedFeatureException`)
-- `LocalRagProvider` adds a thin wrapper over existing code
+- Migration from `Retriever`/`RetrieverInterface` to `RagProviderInterface` required